Everything You Need to Know About Rats

 Where Do Rats Live?

-Rats are burrowing animals.
-They create nests of any materials on hand – dry grass, leaves, paper etc. They can live in holes in the soil outside and virtually anywhere inside or around properties where there's food, water and shelter.
+Rats are burrowing animals - this is why having rats in the garden is a common problem for those who live in rural areas.
+Rats create nests of any materials on hand – dry grass, leaves, paper etc. They can live in holes in the soil outside and virtually anywhere inside or around properties where there's food, water and shelter.
 In cities and homes, they are usually found in:

 - sewers and drains;